smeggins/RedAcademyPong/README.md

 # VERSION HISTORY

+## Beta 1.14

+    pressing pause on my pausemenu.
+        -had to remove my menu nav from my render loop after it caused too much instability. still trying to find a way to update the (paused = ) in my menunav so it only works when the game is paused..
+        -haven't been able to figure out how to call the reset function in my Game class in a method within my menu class.. basically to reset the game when the option is selected in the menu

 ## Beta 1.13

     Finally found a solution to the pause menu issue.
 But it seems to have significant latency lag, may need to be more specific when calling event.